PRTG API v2 Overview

 Simple Expressions

-This simple expression consists of the name of a property (favorite), a comparison operator (=), and a value (true).
+This simple expression consists of the name of a property (status), a comparison operator (=), and a value (up).
 Each property has a certain data type that determines which comparison operators and what kind of values can be used with the property in a filter expression.

 Example: A filter in PowerShell